 Ge/ESE 143.
 Organic Geochemistry.
 9 units (3-2-4); third term.
 Prerequisite: Ch 41 a or equivalent.
 Main topics include the analysis, properties, sources, and cycling of natural organic materials in the environment, from their production in living organisms to burial and decomposition in sediments and preservation in the rock record.
 Specific topics include analytical methods for organic geochemistry, lipid structure and biochemistry, composition of organic matter, factors controlling organic preservation, organic climate and CO2 proxies, diagenesis and catagenesis, and biomarkers for ancient life.
 A laboratory component (three evening labs) teaches the extraction and analysis of modern and ancient organic biomarkers by GC/MS. Class includes a mandatory one-day (weekend) field trip to observe the Monterey Formation.
 Instructor: Sessions.
-Offered 2018-19.
+Not offered 2019-20.

 Ge 145.
 Isotope-Ratio Mass Spectrometry.
 9 units (1-4-4); first term.
-This class provides a hands-on introduction to the construction and operating principles of instrumentation used for isotope-ratio mass spectrometry.
+This class provides a hands-on introduction to the construction and operating principles of instrumentation used for isotoperatio mass spectrometry.
 The class is structured as a 1-hour lecture plus 4-hour lab each week examining the major subsystems of an IRMS, including vacuum systems, ionization source, mass analyzer, and detector.
-Laboratories involve hands-on deconstruction and re-assembly of a retired IRMS instrument to examine its components.
+Laboratories involve hands-on deconstruction and reassembly of a retired IRMS instrument to examine its components.
 Course is limited to 6 students at the discretion of the instructor, with preference given to graduate students using this instrumentation in their research.
 Instructor: Sessions.
-Taught in odd-numbered years; not offered 2018-19.
+Taught in odd-numbered years; offered 2019-20.

 Ge/ESE 149.
 Marine Geochemistry.
 9 units (3-0-6); second term.
-Pre-requisites: ESE 102.
+Prerequisites: ESE 102.
 Introduction to chemical oceanography and sediment geochemistry.
 We will address the question "Why is the ocean salty?" by examining the processes that determine the major, minor, and trace element distributions of seawater and ocean sediments.
 Topics include river and estuarine chemistry, air/sea exchange, nutrient uptake by the biota, radioactive tracers, redox processes in the water column and sediments, carbonate chemistry, and ventilation.
 Instructor: Adkins.
-Given in alternate years; not offered 2018-19.
+Given in alternate years; offered 2019-20.